2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 After completing their Bachelor's Degree, design graduates from Columbia carry an average student debt load of $29,562.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $485.

-A rank of #2 on this year’s list means University of Cincinnati - Main Campus is a great place for design and applied arts students working on their bachelor’s degree.
-UC is a very large public school located in the large city of Cincinnati.
+Out of the 126 schools in the Great Lakes Region that were part of this year’s ranking, University of Cincinnati - Main Campus landed the # 2 spot on the list.
+UC is a fairly large public school located in the large city of Cincinnati.

 About 78% of the students majoring in design at the school are women while 22% are male.